Certification Helps You Cross the Gap Between a Military and Civilian Career

 When choosing a life-long certification organization partner, consider three aspects: reputation, accessibility, and endurance.

-Enduring: In 2019, AMT is celebrating its 80th year of certification excellence, one of the longest-running allied health certification organization in the US.
-And, the AMT member ranks continue to grow every year through new certifications, as allied health professionals constantly seek to keep relevant.
+Enduring: In 2024, AMT celebrates 85 years of certification excellence as one of the longest-running allied health certification organizations in the United States.
+AMT's membership grows each year as allied health professionals seek to stay relevant through new certifications.
 You can count on AMT to stay with you throughout your career and beyond.

 After certification

-Jeff Lavender, MT(AMT), is a retired US Army Sergeant Major with 29 years of active duty service.
+Jeff Lavender, MLS(AMT), is a retired US Army Sergeant Major with 29 years of active duty service.
 His career as a Medical Laboratory NCO in the Army was complemented by his volunteer work at all levels in AMT, including serving as the AMT National President.
-He currently is employed by Kirtland Community College as a phlebotomy instructor and serves as an officer on the Kalkaska Memorial Health Center board of trustees as well as Fire Fighter Captain and medical first-responder with the local fire department.
+He currently is employed by Pikes Peak State College as a phlebotomy instructor in Colorado Springs, Colorado.
+He serves AMT as the Chairman of the Examination/Qualification/Standards Oversight Committee.

 Comments are only visible to subscribers.